Firebase Cloud Messaging

 |Develop your client app||Add message handling, topic subscription logic, or other optional features to your client app.
 During the development, you can easily send test messages from the Notifications console.|

-Set up your server.
-If you are writing your server in Node.js, you can utilize the Admin Node.js SDK's FCM API.
-Alternatively, you can get help with server development using the server setup guide, guides to sending messages with your app server, and the complete references for HTTP and XMPP.
+Set up your trusted environment.
+If you are writing your sending logic in Node.js, you can use the Admin Node.js SDK's FCM API, and readily deploy your code on Cloud Functions for Firebase.
+Alternatively, you can get help with server development using the raw protocols from the server setup guide, guides to sending messages with your app server, and the complete references for HTTP and XMPP.

 Learn more about sending data payloads, setting message priority, and other messaging options that are available with FCM.